2012 Henryville tornado: Damage in Clark County

 Farther east, the tornado intensified again as it destroyed two double wide homes on Speith Road.
 One family residence on the west side of the road was severely damaged, receiving an EF3 rating; the damage was determined to have been produced by 150 mph winds.
 The tornado then crossed I-65, damaging several vehicles and semis and closing the interstate for several hours.
 Several people were trapped in these vehicles but were later rescued.
 The tornado continued to strengthen just east of Exit 19 of I-65 in a heavily industrialized area.
 Here, buildings containing several businesses were severely damaged.
-A home was destroyed on the east side of North Fraucke Road.
+A home was destroyed on the east side of North Francke Road.
 The violent tornado also seriously damaged several homes on the north side of SR 160.
 Here, the tornado produced horizontal vortices and retained wind speeds estimated to have been as high as 175 mph, the tornado's most intense point.